whamcloud/Online-Help/docs/Install_Guide/guide.md

 maximum benefits of an HA file system managed by Intel® EE for Lustre\* software.

-What is Intel® Manager for Lustre\* Software?
+What is Manager for Lustre\* Software?
 -----------------------------------------------

 Intel® EE for Lustre\* software includes the Intel® Manager for